Symmetric game

 In game theory, a symmetric game is a game where the payoffs for playing a particular strategy depend only on the other strategies employed, not on who is playing them.
 If one can change the identities of the players without changing the payoff to the strategies, then a game is symmetric.
 Symmetry can come in different varieties.
 Ordinally symmetric games are games that are symmetric with respect to the ordinal structure of the payoffs.
 A game is quantitatively symmetric if and only if it is symmetric with respect to the exact payoffs.
 A partnership game is a symmetric game where both players receive identical payoffs for any strategy set.
 That is, the payoff for playing strategy a against strategy b receives the same payoff as playing strategy b against strategy a.

 Symmetry in 2x2 games

 Only 12 out of the 144 ordinally distinct 2x2 games are symmetric.
 However, many of the commonly studied 2x2 games are at least ordinally symmetric.
 The standard representations of chicken, the Prisoner's Dilemma, and the Stag hunt are all symmetric games.
 Formally, in order for a 2x2 game to be symmetric, its payoff matrix must conform to the schema pictured to the right.

 The requirements for a game to be ordinally symmetric are weaker, there it need only be the case that the ordinal ranking of the payoffs conform to the schema on the right.

 Symmetry and equilibria

 Nash (1951) shows that every finite symmetric game has a symmetric mixed strategy Nash equilibrium.
 Cheng et al. (2004) show that every two-strategy symmetric game has a (not necessarily symmetric) pure strategy Nash equilibrium.
+Emmons et al. (2022) show that in every common-payoff game (a.k.a. team game) (that is, every game in which all players receive the same payoff), every optimal strategy profile is also a Nash equilibrium.